pie111/GTSP_TEAM_36/README.md

 The massive traffic jams in our country restricts the  easy movement of ambulances depriving the patients with emergency medical care thus risking their lives.
 The need of the hour is a smart notification system that can  alert the drivers on the road beforehand enabling the route clearance for the ambulance.

+##How can we solve this?
+We are implementing an advanced notification to alert the drivers when the ambulance is at a vicinity of 3-4 KM and thus the drivers can make a way for the ambulance

 # Complete Workflow
 ![architecture](https://user-images.githubusercontent.com/48887731/167126122-583a5b0d-66b5-4716-b05d-f1298a46bfc5.jpeg)